Last Updated: June 11, 2020

 You know – problems like freedom of speech, human rights, and so on.
 If you think about it, they aren’t such bad guys in terms of ideals.

-Nevertheless, it’s controversial to promote freedom of speech while executing a DoS1a Denial-of-Service (DoS) attack occurs when hackers flood a server with massive waves of traffic.
-This attack aims to shut down a system or render it inoperable completely. attack on a website.
+A Denial-of-Service (DoS) attack occurs when hackers flood a server with massive waves of traffic.
+This attack aims to shut down a system or render it inoperable completely.
+Nevertheless, it’s controversial to promote freedom of speech while executing a DoS attack on a website.